-Much is known about the risks and causal pathways that lead to youth crime and detention, about how to protect young people from criminal pathways, and about what does and doesn't work in keeping young people out of detention (Australian Institute of Criminology 2002; Cunneen & White 2011).
-Alongside this body of knowledge, many theories and recommendations exist for supporting young people towards full participation in the social and economic life of their community (VicHealth 1999).
-We need to prevent offending by reducing risk factors and providing and boosting protective factors.
+Much is known about the risks and causal pathways that lead to youth crime and detention, about how to protect young people from criminal pathways, and about what does and doesn't work in moves to keep young people out of detention (Australian Institute of Criminology 2002; Cunneeen & White 2011).
+Alongside this body of knowledge, many theories and recommendations exist for supporting young people towards full participation in the social and economic life of their community (VicHealth 2012).